nosqlbench/nosqlbench-docs/site/content/docs/reference/core_op_params.md

 block.
 It sets the relative ratio of a statement in the op sequence before an activity is started.

-When an activity is initialized, all of the active statements are combined into a sequence based on their relative ratios.
+When an activity is initialized, all the active statements are combined into a sequence based on their relative ratios.
 By default, all statement templates are initialized with a ratio of 1 if non is specified by the user.